Richard McIver: Appointment and elections

+Tenure

 McIver chaired the City Council's Housing & Economic Development Committee.
 He was vice-chair of the Environment, Emergency Management and Utilities Committee and was a member of the Transportation Committee.
 He was an alternate member of the Energy & Technology Committee.
-(From 2004 through 2007 he was the chair of the Council's Budget & Finance Committee.)
+(From 2004 through 2007, he was the chair of the Council's Budget & Finance Committee.)

 McIver was strongly identified with Rainier Valley, one of Seattle's poorer neighborhoods.
 According to at least one obituary, his greatest achievement in office was the creation of a $50 million Rainier Valley Community Development Fund, and he was "deeply worried" about Link light rail impacting "immigrant- and minority-owned businesses along Rainier Avenue."